jujhars13/birmingham-school-of-code-aws-day/README.md

 ## Objective

-Give SOC students a feel for AWS and then be able to deploy an application to EC2 and a static site to S3 + Cloudfront
+Give SOC students a feel for AWS and then be able to deploy an application to EC2 and a static site to S3 + Cloudfront.
+Give as much hands on as possible.

 ## Timetable